UCB-Psychology-QuACK/site/summer_bootcamp/bootcamp.md

 ---
 layout: default
-title: "Programming and Data Skills summer Bootcamp"
+title: "Programming and Data Skills Summer Bootcamp"
 ---

 ## Programming and Data Skills Bootcamp
-#### Welcome to the Psychology Department's summer bootcamp!
+#### Welcome to UC Berkeley Psychology Department's summer bootcamp!
 This hands-on four session bootcamp will focus on teaching fundemental data skills in R with an emphasis on good data and coding practicies.
-This bootcamp is open to all RAs and post-bacs in the department (Graduate students are also welcome).
+This bootcamp is open to all RAs and post-bacs in the department.
+Graduate students are also welcome to attend.

+#### Instructors
+The bootcamp is developed and taught by [Elena Leib](https://bungelab.berkeley.edu/graduate-students/) and [Willa Voorhies](https://cnl.berkeley.edu/people/willa-voorhies/), who are 4th year PhD students in the department.

 #### Core Goals:
 1) Provide hands-on training in fundamental programming and data skills with real data.